Master of Arts in Art

 (Program Code: ARSA)

-The Master of Arts is designed to provide opportunities for further study, either with a concentration in one or more of the studio areas within the department, or with a concentration that also encompasses the study and practice of contemporary art theory and discourse.
+The Master of Arts is designed to provide opportunities for further study in one or more of the various studio areas within the Department of Art and Design.
 The objectives of the program are to foster the artistic growth and competence of the individual, to provide the preparation for a professional career in the visual arts, and to provide a basis for further graduate study in the field.

 Admission to the Program